Oldsmobile Cutlass: 1961

 Car Life magazine tested an F-85 with the standard engine and automatic transmission, and recorded a 0–60 (0–96 km/h) time of 14.5 seconds, with a top speed just over 100 mph.
 They praised its construction, but found its steering too slow and its suspension too soft for enthusiastic driving.

 1962

 For 1962 styling changes were minor, and included a new grille, different chrome ornamentation on the bodysides and new interior trim.
-The existing F-85 models returned, and a convertible was added to the line-up in September, available in both standard and Cutlass versions.
+The existing F-85 models returned, and a convertible was added to the lineup in September, available in both standard and Cutlass versions.
 An all-synchromesh four-speed manual became optional.
 Overall F-85 sales rose to 97,382, with the Cutlass displacing the four-door De Luxe sedan as the top-selling model.